.

 Adam, Ibrahim, Musa, 'Isa (Jesus), und alle anderen Gesandte Allahs (der Friede und Segen Allahs sei auf ihnen allen) verkündeten den die Ergebenheit in den Willen ihres Schöpfers (der Einzige Gott) im Kontext unterschiedlicher Gebiete, Zeiten und Kulturen (Interfaces).
 Adam (Friede mit ihm) war der erste und Muhhammad (der Friede und Segen Allahs sei auf ihm) war der letzte Gesandte in einer langen Reihe und er verkündete die Offenbarung, welche heute als Qur'aan erhalten ist und erklärte auch, wie der Qur'aan zu verstehen bzw. zu leben ist (Sunnah).

-Diejenigen unter den Ambiaa' (Propheten), welche neu Offenbarungen erhalten hatten, die werden Rasuul (Großgesandte) genannt.
+Diejenigen unter den Ambiaa' (Propheten), welche eine Offenbarungen erhalten hatten, die werden Rasuul (Großgesandte) genannt.
 Abgesehen von en im Qur'aan erwähnten Propheten, gibt es insgesamt 120.000, doch sind deren Namen nicht bekannt.

 Propheten and Gesandte, die im Qur'aaan genannt sind.